Chapter 2, § 210: Representation under the CJA

-If a person's net financial resources and income anticipated prior to trial are in excess of the amount needed to provide the person and that person's dependents with the necessities of life and to provide the defendant's release on bond, but are insufficient to pay fully for retained counsel, the judicial officer should find the person eligible for the appointment of counsel under the CJA and should direct the person to pay the available excess funds to the clerk of the court at the time of such appointment or from time to time thereafter.
+If a person's net financial resources and income anticipated prior to trial are in excess of the amount needed to provide the person and that person's dependents with the necessities of life and to provide the defendant's release on bond, but are insufficient to pay fully for retained counsel, the judicial officer should find the person eligible for the appointment of counsel under the CJA and should direct the person to pay the available excess funds to the clerk of the court at the time of such appointment or from time to time after that.

 (a) Such funds must be held subject to the provisions of 18 U.S.C. § 3006A(f).

-(b) The judicial officer may increase or decrease the amount of such payments, and impose such other conditions from time to time as may be appropriate.
+(b) The judicial officer may increase or decrease the amount of such payments and may impose such other conditions from time to time as may be appropriate.

 (c) With respect to the disposition of such funds, see: § 230.40.

 The initial determination of eligibility should be made without regard to the financial ability of the person's family unless the family indicates willingness and financial ability to retain counsel promptly.
 At or following the appointment of counsel, the judicial officer may inquire into the financial situation of the person's spouse (or parents, if the person is a juvenile) and if such spouse or parents indicate their willingness to pay all or part of the costs of counsel, the judicial officer may direct deposit or reimbursement.

 The Judicial Conference of the United States, at its meeting in January 1965, approved the recommendation of its Committee to Implement the Criminal Justice Act of 1964 (subsequently renamed the Committee on Defender Services), that every district incorporate in its plan a requirement that the standard forms, approved by the Conference, be used.
 See: JCUS-JAN 1965, p.
 6. The majority of CJA forms are now incorporated into the eVoucher system.
 In addition, copies of the pertinent forms may be found on the public judiciary website.

 Appx 2A: Model Plan for Implementation and Administration of the Criminal Justice Act (pdf)(word)

 Appx 2C: Procedures for Interim Payments to Counsel In Non-Death Penalty Cases (pdf)(word)